Kero-it/WireKit/README.md

 A bunch of Photoshop shape layers to make wireframing your next iPhone app just a little easier.

-8597px of retina-friendly-made-to-measure-scalable goodness presented in two unique styles, each with over 60 individual elements.
+840 x 8600 pixels of retina-friendly-made-to-measure-scalable goodness presented in two unique styles, each with over 60 individual elements.

 ##Versions